Chinatown Storefront Library

 - the Friends of the Chinatown Library has expanded its membership.
 The Friends also recently received a grant from a large foundation to plan a community-based library modeled on the Storefront Library;

-- a library is now included in the community's Master Plan, intended to express the community's vision and priorities for future neighborhood development.
+- a library is now included in the community’s Master Plan, intended to express the community’s vision and priorities for future neighborhood development;

 - there has been increased attention to the issue, including press and statements by elected officials.
 Groups around the country dealing with closing libraries are contacting Boston Street Lab.

-See latest project updates at top right of this page.
+- More updates at top right of this page.

-2017 Update!
+2017 UPDATE

-2012 Update
+2012 UPDATE

 PROJECT DATA